 Global warming’s effects are beginning to show in today’s world.
 It is ultimately up to us to make a difference in this matter.
 We thought we’d share with you tips and ideas for “going green” in the office by promoting sustainability in the workplace!
 Remember: any little bit helps.

 Adopting environmentally friendly habits in the workplace can be tricky.
 Why?
 Well, office spaces tend to need (and use) a lot of supplies.
 But, that doesn’t mean you can’t make little contributions throughout your day that will help the environment in the long run!

 This one is super easy to do.
-Put a bin next to the trash can marked “recycling,” and you have your office space and environmentally friendly, trash-saving option.
+Put a bin next to the trash can marked “recycling,” and you already have a more sustainable workplace!
 Now, sometimes people don’t always put their recyclables in the marked bin even though it’s right there.
 So, making an office-wide announcement may benefit your recycling goals.

 Additionally, you can also promote recycling habits among your colleagues by organizing Waste Free Fridays, organizing volunteering events to clean the office and the office’s outdoor areas, and hosting educational events.
 Another idea is to try a friendly competition.
 Maybe you have a couple of recycling bins set up around the office – who can fill theirs the fastest?
 Will they get a prize?
 Maybe an ice cream party for their section of the office?
 Now, there’s some incentive!

 Have you ever thought about how much paper you would save if you shared all of your documents over the internet rather than printing them out?
 Whenever possible, try sharing necessary documents with your co-workers over the internet!
 We recommend using Google Docs and Spreadsheets, which will make it easy to create files and then share them with the entire office in an instant.
 Not only does it save paper, but it will also save you some dreaded clutter piling up on your desk.